pftnhr/yellow-extensions/README.md

 Published extensions for Datenstrom Yellow. https://datenstrom.se/yellow/

 Customise your website with extensions.
-The installation includes the most important extensions for small websites and you can add more.
+The standard installation comes with the most important extensions for small websites.
 You can add features, languages and themes.
 Have a look at published extensions and install them on your website.
 Feeling brave?
 [See experimental extensions](https://github.com/topics/datenstrom-yellow).

 ## Features